Vulcan (mythology): Theology

 In all of the above-mentioned stories, the god's fertilizing power is related to that of the fire of the house hearth.
 In the case of Caeculus, his mother was impregnated by a spark that dropped on her womb from the hearth while she was sitting nearby.
 Servius Tullius' mother Ocresia was impregnated by a male sex organ that miraculously appeared in the ashes of the sacrificial ara, at the order of Tanaquil, Tarquinius Priscus' wife.
 Pliny the Elder tells the same story, but states that the father was the Lar familiaris.
 The divinity of the child was recognized when his head was surrounded by flames and he remained unharmed.

 Through the comparative analysis of these myths, archaeologist Andrea Carandini opines that Cacus and Caca were the sons of Vulcan and of a local divine being or a virgin as in the case of Caeculus.
 Cacus and Caca would represent the metallurgic and the domestic fire, projections of Vulcan and of Vesta.

 These legends date back to the time of preurban Latium.
 Their meaning is quite clear: at the divine level Vulcan impregnates a virgin goddess and generates Jupiter, the king of the gods; at the human level he impregnates a local virgin (perhaps of royal descent) and generates a king.

 The first mention of a ritual connection between Vulcan and Vesta is the lectisternium of 217 BC.
 Other facts that seem to hint at this connection are the relative proximity of the two sanctuaries and Dionysius of Halicarnassus' testimony that both cults had been introduced to Rome by Titus Tatius to comply with a vow he had made in battle.
 Varro confirms the fact.

 Vulcan is related to two equally ancient female goddesses, Stata Mater, perhaps the goddess who stops fires and Maia.

 Herbert Jennings Rose interprets Maia as a goddess related to growth by connecting her name with IE root *MAG.
 Macrobius relates Cincius' opinion that Vulcan's female companion is Maia.
 Cincius justifies his view on the grounds that the flamen Volcanalis sacrificed to her at the Kalendae of May.
 In Piso's view, the companion of the god is Maiestas.

 According to Gellius as well, Maia was associated with Vulcan; and he backs up his view by quoting the ritual prayers in use by Roman priests.

-Vulcan is the patron of trades related to ovens (cooks, bakers, confectioners) as attested in the works of Plautus, Apuleius (the god is the cook at the wedding of Amor and Psyche) and in Vespa's short poem in the Anthologia Latina about the litigation between a cook and a baker.
+Vulcan is the patron of trades related to ovens (cooks, bakers, confectioners) as attested in the works of Plautus, Apuleius (the god is the cook at the wedding of Cupid and Psyche) and in Vespa's short poem in the Latin Anthology about the litigation between a cook and a baker.

 Sons

 According to Hyginus' Fabulae, the sons of Vulcan are Philammon, Cecrops, Erichthonius, Corynetes, Cercyon, Philottus, and Spinther.
+According to Hyginus' De astronomia, he also had a son named Olenus, who was the father of Helice and Aex, two nymphs who were nurses of Jove.